What’s driver-based planning and how does it work? Your top questions, answered.

 Best practices for driver-based planning

-Adopting driver-based planning isn’t always easy to implement within the company, especially if business leaders are used to traditional line-item budgeting.
-Following these best practices will help ease some roadblocks you might encounter.
+Adopting driver-based planning isn’t always easy within the company, especially if business leaders are used to traditional line-item budgeting.
+Following these best practices will help ease some roadblocks.

 Understand business goals

 An effective driver-based financial modeling process starts with clearly defined business outcomes.
-Before you start planning, ensure you’re aligned with the company’s qualitative business goals and direction.
-This makes it easier for your recommendations and strategies to get buy-in from the business.
+Before planning, ensure you align with the company’s qualitative business goals and direction.
+This will make it easier for you to gain the business’s support for your recommendations and strategies.

 Collaborate across the organization

 Each department needs to identify its key drivers to make driver-based planning work.
 With cloud-based FP&A software, managers can input drivers directly into the same platform used by Finance.
 This makes the financial planning process faster and more straightforward because the drivers are centralized in one place and can be easily modified.
-That’s in stark contrast to Excel, where cross-functional collaboration is more difficult due to emailed files, version control, and more.
+This starkly contrasts Excel, where cross-functional collaboration is more difficult due to emailed files, version control, and other issues.

 Encourage user adoption and change management